-RIR Category Policy Comment AFRINIC Definition Public IXPs and root DNS service providers.
-Portable space can be obtained by submitting a Size /24 minimum, more if justified. request directly to AFRINIC.
+RIR Category Policy Comment

+AFRINIC Definition Public IXPs and root DNS service providers.
+Portable space can be obtained by submitting a request directly to AFRINIC.

+Size /24 minimum, more if justified.

 Eligibility No specific criteria defined.

-APNIC Definition Root DNS, ccTLD, gTLD, IANA, RIRs, NIRs. - Size /24 minimum.
+APNIC Definition Root DNS, ccTLD, gTLD, IANA, RIRs, NIRs. -

+Size /24 minimum.

 Eligibility Delegations to critical infrastructure are available only to the actual operators of the network infrastructure performing such functions.

 RIR Category Policy Comment ARIN Definition Public IXPs, Root DNS and ccTLD providers, IANA, RIRs. - Size /24 minimum.
 Eligibility Assignments to critical infrastructure are available only to the actual operators of the network infrastructure performing such functions.
 LACNIC Definition Root DNS, ccTLD, gTLD, IANA, RIRs.
 Requested via the Size /24 minimum, /22 maximum. 'micro-allocations' policy.
 Eligibility Assignments to critical infrastructure are available only to the actual operators of the network infrastructure performing such functions.
 If the applicant does not already have an IPv6 block assigned by LACNIC, simultaneously request an IPv6 block in accordance with the corresponding applicable policy.
 LACNIC will create an IPv4 reserve equivalent to a /15 that will be used once the address space for Phase 3 of the regional IPv4 Exhaustion Plan runs out.
 This will be to facilitate the deployment of infrastructure considered to be critical or essential for the operation of the Internet in the region.
+LACNIC maintains a public log of all micro-assignments, recoveries, and returns made from the special IPv4 reserve for critical infrastructure.
 RIPE NCC Definition Not applicable.
-From Friday, 14 Size - September 2012 the RIPE NCC no longer Eligibility - allocates or assigns address space for Anycasting ccTLD, gTLD, ENUM.
+From Friday, 14 September 2012 the Size - RIPE NCC no longer Eligibility - allocates or assigns address space for Anycasting ccTLD, gTLD, ENUM.